xrysamuel/CS2303-FileSystem/doc/Report.md

 ### 4.2 Program structure

-File Server (FS) adopts a layered program structure consisting of four layers:
+File Server (FS) employs a layered program structure comprising four layers:

-- disk: This layer offers a fundamental abstraction layer for the read and write interfaces in the basic disk server, incorporating a caching mechanism.
+- Disk Layer: This layer serves as a fundamental abstraction for the read and write interfaces in the basic disk server.
+It incorporates a caching mechanism to optimize disk access.
-- blocks: This layer provides interfaces for block and inode allocation and deallocation, as well as read and write operations for blocks.
+- Blocks Layer: This layer provides interfaces for block and inode allocation and deallocation, as well as read and write operations for blocks.
-- inodes: This layer offers manipulation interfaces for inode files.
+- Inodes Layer: This layer offers manipulation interfaces for inode files.
-- fs: This layer provides manipulation interfaces for the file tree, encompassing operations such as writing to a file, reading from a file, creating files or directories, and removing files or directories.
+- FS Layer: This layer provides high-level manipulation interfaces for the file tree, encompassing operations such as writing to a file, reading from a file, creating files or directories, and removing files or directories.

 Refer to the figure below for a detailed illustration:

 ![](media/filesystem.drawio.svg)

-Each layer utilizes the interface of the layer below it, providing a progressively increasing level of abstraction.
+Each layer utilizes the interface of the layer below it, enabling a progressive increase in abstraction.
+This layered structure allows for modular development, enhancing the maintainability and extensibility of the FS.

 ### 4.3 Disk layer

-In the Disk layer, a caching mechanism is employed for disk_write and disk_read operations.
-Specifically, a cache of size CACHE_SIZE is maintained as a global variable in the disk layer.
-Each cache block stores a specific block from a disk, and an auxiliary array indicates which sector's block is stored in each cache block.
+In the disk layer, a caching mechanism is employed to optimize `disk_write` and `disk_read` operations.
+Specifically, a cache of size `CACHE_SIZE` is maintained as a global variable within the disk layer.
+Each cache block stores a specific block from the disk, and an auxiliary array indicates which sector's block is stored in each cache block.

-When a disk_write request is issued, the cache is first searched.
-If the block is found, the contents of the buffer are directly written into the corresponding cache block.
+When a `disk_write` request is issued, the cache is first searched.
+If the block is found in the cache, the contents of the buffer are directly written into the corresponding cache block.
 If the block is not found, a victim cache block is selected from the entire cache.
-Its contents are written back to the hard disk, and then the block we want to write is read into that position in the cache block, followed by writing to that cache block.
+Its contents are written back to the disk, clearing space for the desired block to be read into that position in the cache block, followed by writing the updated contents to the cache block.

-The processing strategy for disk_read requests is similar.
+The caching strategy for `disk_read` requests follows a similar approach.

-The cache replacement strategy used is an approximate LRU algorithm called "second chance."
-Specifically, the cache is maintained as a circular linked list, and a victim pointer is used to implement the second chance cache replacement algorithm.
-The second chance cache replacement algorithm, also known as the clock algorithm, is a modified version of the least recently used (LRU) algorithm.
+The cache replacement strategy is an approximate LRU algorithm called "second chance" algorithm.
+This algorithm is implemented using a circular linked list structure and a victim pointer.
 It operates based on the concept of a circular linked list and a "reference" or "second chance" bit associated with each cache block.
 Here are the steps of the second chance cache replacement algorithm:

 1. Initialize a victim pointer to point to the first cache block in the circular linked list.
 2. When a cache block needs to be replaced, examine the reference bit of the current victim block:
     - If the reference bit is 0, it means the block has not been accessed recently and can be chosen as the victim block for replacement.